adamstaveley/coincheck/README.md

 # Coincheck

-## Coincheck is a simple command line program written for quickly finding crytocurrency prices.
+## Coincheck is a simple command line program written for quickly finding cryptocurrency prices.

 This is the primary version of Coincheck.
 It is a port written in Go of an older, unmaintained version (see
 <https://github.com/ayuopy/coincheck-old>).